cloud-hot/blog/src/content/blog/03-daycarespot/index.md

 ---

 ## Why I built directory?
-I want to build a passive income with valuable tool or website.
+I want to build valuable tools or websites.
 At the same time, I am new to web development.
 So I want to learn build a well designed website with the help of cursor.
 I choose this niche because I am also an AMI-trained Montessori educator and dad.
 So I decided to build my first directory—a platform to help parents easily find the best childcare: **[DaycareSpot](https://www.daycarespot.com/)**.

 ## 💡 Tech Stack I Used
 - ◇ **[@supabase](https://supabase.com/)** – Database & Realtime